 - Veterans Day Service Project.
 Throughout the year, GTI employees collect personal-sized items such as shampoos and soap.
 In October, GTI hosts a service project to assemble the toiletries into basic supply kits that are delivered to needy veterans at the Jesse Brown VA Center in Chicago on Veteran’s Day.
 Each kit is accompanied with a special note of appreciation for their service to our country.

 As a leading energy research institution, GTI believes everyone has a key role in protecting the integrity of our planet for future generations.
 From the projects we choose to the way we run our operations, we are committed to reducing our own environmental footprint.

 - Managing material re-use, recycling, and disposal.
-All printers are set to print double sided to reduce paper use.
-Excess colored paper was donated to a program at an alternative high school in Chicago that uses art as a teaching tool for underserved students.
+Systems to baseline and monitor output of recycling waste plus landfill waste have been established.
+Programs sponsored by the Environmental Sustainability Committee—such as electronics and running shoes recycling, shredding paper, and disposing of household items--focused on reducing waste.
+Paper use is minimized by setting printers to print double sided pages as the default.
+As we cleaned up facilities, excess colored paper and print equipment was donated to a program at an alternative high school in Chicago that uses art as a teaching tool for underserved students.

 Contact the energy experts today